kyle-jarvis/cheat-sheets/docker.md

 user@61e4b0ecd539:~$
 ```

-Use `-v` to bind-mount a volume, exposing the files inside the running container:
+Use `-v` to bind-mount a volume, exposing the files inside the running container, for a shortcut to mount the current directory to the container use command substitution `-v $(pwd):/container/path`:

 ```
 PS C:\Users\kjarv> cd .\docker_tmp\